AP VoteCast: Many SC black voters back return to Obama era

 South Carolina’s primary provides the first deep look at the opinions and beliefs of African American voters, who have historically made up more than half of that state’s Democratic voters and will continue to wield influence in upcoming races.
 The inability of Democrats to mobilize African Americans in Wisconsin, Pennsylvania and Michigan likely contributed to their 2016 loss to President Donald Trump.

 About 6 in 10 voters said they support reparations for slavery, an issue that revealed a sharp racial divide.
 African Americans were vastly more supportive of compensation than white voters.
-About 8 in 10 black voters support the government making cash payments to people whose ancestors and relatives were enslaved, compared to just about 3 in 10 white voters.
+About 8 in 10 black voters support the government making cash payments to people whose ancestors and relatives were enslaved, compared to just about a third of white voters.

 Roughly three-quarters of all South Carolina voters favored reforming the criminal justice system to reduce the emphasis on policing and incarceration for low-level offenses.
 Majorities of white and black voters expressed support.